takenet/blip-docs/source/includes/en/content-types/collection.md

     new DocumentContainer{
         Value = new Select
         {
-            Text = "Choice what you need",
+            Text = "Choose what you need",
             Options = new SelectOption[]
             {
                 new SelectOption